 NATIONAL LIBRARY OF MEDICINE, BETHESDA, MARYLAND

-The ideal candidate may or may not be a United States citizen and must have a Ph.D. degree or its equivalent in theoretical or mathematical physics or related fields, extensive research experience, and a strong publication record.
+The ideal candidate may or may not be a United States citizen and must have a doctoral degree.

 We are looking for an individual with:

-Interested individuals should send a copy of their CV and Bibliography with names of three references.
-Include a cover letter detailing research interests and a brief summary of communication and organizational skills and evidence of engagement in multi-disciplinary collaborative research.
-Send all information to email@example.com.
-Please include the Job Announcement number, NLM 2190-2022, in your cover letter.
+HOW TO APPLY: Interested individuals should send a copy of their CV and Bibliography with the names of three references along with a cover letter detailing research interests, a brief summary of communication and organizational skills, and evidence of engagement in multi-disciplinary collaborative research to firstname.lastname@example.org.
+Please include the announcement number, NLM1814-2022, in the cover letter.
 Applications will be accepted until the position is filled.